zbicin/zbicin.github.io/source/_posts/Debugging-NPM-tasks-in-Visual-Studio-Code.md

 description: How to chase down ambiguous compilation errors.
 ---

 Recently I've stumbled upon a nasty error thrown by _karma_, that was raising in the middle of bundle compilation of our package.
 To make things worse, code compilation worked fine when launching the project in a browser.
-Only the compilation for testing was broken.
+It was crashed only while preparing a bundle in order to perform unit tests.

 The error said that there was an _Invalid Left-Hand Side in arrow function parameters_ somewhere in our code.
 It provided a stack trace and a position in form of `FileName.ts:123` which it fine, right?